hamlet-io/docs/docs/getting-started/aws-serverless/deploy-baseline/environment-bootstrap.md

     }
     ```

-    To get you started hamlet provides a predefined network stack, with a NAT Gateway, Internet Gateway and VPC endpoints along with a linux based bastion host for admin access into the private networks of the VPC.
-This is really handy as your application grows and you want to isolate your services from a security perspective, but some of these services are charged by the hour and for this guide they won't really add much benefit.
+    To get you started hamlet provides a predefined network stack, with a NAT Gateway, Internet Gateway and VPC endpoints along with a Linux based bastion host for admin access into the private networks of the VPC.
+This is particularly helpful as your application grows and you want to isolate your services from a security perspective, but some of these services are charged by the hour.

-    Now that we've removed a few things lets have a look at the deployment list again
+    Now that we've removed a few elements let's have a look at the deployment list again.

     ```bash
     hamlet --account acct01 deploy list-deployments